-About Grand Canyon Council
+About Scouting Arizona, Grand Canyon Council

 The Boy Scouts of America (BSA), was incorporated on February 8, 1910, and chartered by Congress in 1916.
 Its purpose is to provide young adults an effective educational program designed to build desirable qualities of character, to train in the responsibilities of participating citizenship and to develop in them personal fitness.
 Community groups such as religious, educational, civic, fraternal, business, labor, governmental bodies, corporations, professional associations, and groups of citizens who have compatible goals and utilize the program provided accomplish the purpose by the Boy Scouts of America on the local level.